ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### HostnameVerifier that accept any signed certificates

 Indica possíveis problemas com HostNameVerifier  para trabalhar vulnerabilidades em alguns hosts.
-A mensagem que aparece é esta:

 > _A HostnameVerifier that accept any host are often use because of certificate reuse on many hosts.
 As a consequence, this is vulnerable to Man-in-the-middle attacks since the client will trust any certificate.
 For more information checkout the CWE-295 \(_[_https://cwe.mitre.org/data/definitions/295.html_](https://cwe.mitre.org/data/definitions/295.html)_\) advisory._